Bell County taxes for May sales hold steady

 But the cities of Temple and Belton as well as the Bell County government bucked that expectation — at least when it comes to year over year changes.

-The report is based on sales made in March and remitted to the Texas comptroller’s office, the agency tasked with collecting tax revenue owed to the state.
+The report is based on sales made in March and remitted in April to the Texas comptroller’s office, the agency tasked with collecting tax revenue owed to the state.

-“Widespread social distancing requirements were not in place across much of the state until late March, meaning the impact of those measures affected only a portion of allocations for this month,” a Wednesday news release from the comptroller’s office stated.
+“Widespread social distancing requirements were not in place across much of the state until late March, meaning the impact of those measures affected only a portion of allocations for this month,” according to a Wednesday news release from the comptroller’s office.
 “The agency expects next month’s allocations, based on April sales, will show steeper declines compared to a year ago.”

 “We really didn’t budget much of an increase,” Bell County Commissioner Bill Schumann said, referring to the conservative sales tax allocations in the current Bell County budget.
 “The economy has been great up until the end of February.
 Obviously, it’s gone down significantly, but all it (the sales tax revenue) is, is down almost to what it was last year.”